Copyright © 2003 - 2006 DORSCH Consult

 Copy the default DataObject configuration file

-conf/dataobject.ini.default to
+conf/dataobject.ini.default

 Review the settings in dataobject.ini